National Infection Prevention and Control Manual

 Where splash/spray to eyes/face is anticipated during direct care |

-Guidance may be required prior to procuring, trialling or lending any reusable non-invasive equipment.
+Guidance may be required prior to procuring, trialling, or lending any non-invasive, reusable, care equipment.

-Further information can be found in the management of care equipment literature review.
+Further information can be found in the Safe management of non-invasive, reusable, shared care equipment literature review.

 For how to decontaminate reusable non-invasive care equipment see Appendix 7.